Skip to content

 Reliability is part of the product, not a backend concern

-Reliability becomes a product concern the moment instability changes user behavior or forces people to route around the system.
+The moment instability changes user behavior or forces people to route around the system, reliability has already become a product issue.

-Reliability is often described as a backend concern, which is one reason teams miss its actual impact.
+Reliability is often framed as backend work, which is one reason teams underestimate its product impact.
 Users do not experience reliability as architecture.
-They experience it as whether the product feels dependable enough to act through.
+They experience it as whether the system feels dependable enough to act through without second-guessing it.

 That distinction matters.
 A dropped session, an unclear loading state, an action that appears to succeed and then quietly fails, or a workflow that becomes unpredictable under mild stress all register as product problems long before anyone frames them as platform issues.